Xiaoyang0118/xiaoyang0118.github.io/_pages/professional_activities.md

 ---

 # Editor
-- Journal of Information and Intelligence Editor (2024-2026)
+- Journal of Information and Intelligence (2024-2026)

 # Technical Program Chair
 - International Workshop on Mathematical Issues in Information Sciences (2024)